Data Centers in Bologna

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Italy offers tax incentives that can benefit data center operators and their clients.
-General subsidies are available for companies that invest in energy-efficient systems and infrastructure upgrades.
-This helps lower the total cost of ownership by offsetting capital expenditures for green technologies.
+Tax Advantage For Data Centers Italy provides tax incentives that benefit data center operators and tenants.
+The primary advantage is a general subsidy for investments in energy-efficient systems and related infrastructure upgrades, which helps lower the total cost of ownership.

 Natural Disaster Risk

-Bologna has a low overall disaster risk profile, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
-While the overall threat is minimal, operators must engineer facilities to withstand specific regional hazards.
+Bologna has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
+This rating indicates a stable environment for critical IT infrastructure.